Bifurcations and Intermittency in Coupled Dissipative Kicked Rotors: Coupled dissipative kicked rotors

 When the momentum $p_j$ alternates between two values $\pm p$ both in time and space, the spin remains invariant.
 On the other hand, when the momentum changes around a non-zero value (e.g., $2n\pi$ with $n \neq 0$) the spin alternates the sign.

 In Fig.\ref{fig-spin-chaos}(a), we see random patterns persist for a long time before reaching a regular state.
-The regular state consists of multiple alternating patches of different spatial lengths and a stationary rotor (showing in alternating colors in time).
-The transient time $\tau$ diverges as a power law near the critical coupling strength $J^*$: $\tau \propto |J - J^*|^{-b}$, illustrated in Fig.\ref{fig-spin-chaos}(b).
+The regular state consists of multiple alternating patches and a stationary rotor (showing in alternating colors in time).
+The transient time $\tau$ diverges as a power law near the onset of chaos $J^*$: $\tau \propto |J - J^*|^{-b}$, illustrated in Fig.\ref{fig-spin-chaos}(b).
 The exponent $b \approx 1.4$ (for $N=100$) is referred as the critical exponent of the chaotic transient \cite{grebogi1986critical, grebogi1987critical}.
-This belongs to a class of defect turbulence with type-I super-transient at the onset of the bifurcation \cite{lai2011transient}.
+This behavior belongs to a class of defect turbulence with type-I super-transient at the onset of the bifurcation \cite{crutchfield1988attractors, lai2011transient}.
 In a spatially extended system one can also refer to a {\it percolation threshold} \cite{broadbent1957percolation} as the minimum concentration at which an infinite cluster spans the whole space \cite{bagnoli1999synchronization}.

+Furthermore, the average length of coherent domains (or patches) in an alternating state decreases as the system parameters approach the onset of chaos.
+Beyond the transition point, the system becomes fully chaotic, and the coherent domain length reduces to $1$ (i.e., a single element).
+In the thermodynamic limit ($N \to \infty$), this implies that the relative domain length (i.e., $1/N$) vanishes at criticality.